zagaran/cronutils/README.md

 There is also a debugging mode: the NullErrorHandler.
 This class is a drop-in replacement for all usages of the ErrorHandler and ErrorSentry classes.
 What does it do?
 Absolutely nothing.
-Just change an import as follows and errors will be raised as if the the ErrorHandler or ErrorSentry were not present:
+Just change an import as follows and errors will be raised as if the ErrorHandler or ErrorSentry were not present:

 `from cronutils.error_handler import NullErrorHandler as ErrorHandler`

 `from cronutils.error_handler import NullErrorHandler as ErrorSentry`

-# Breaking Changes From 0.3.2 to 1.0.0
+# Breaking Changes From 0.3.3 to 0.3.4
 With version 1.0.0, `cronutils` has switched the underlying handler for the ErrorSentry class from `raven` to the newer `sentry-sdk`.
 This means that any configuration of the ErrorSentry client via `sentry_client_kwargs` should be refactored to be passed to `sentry-sdk.init()` rather than initializing `raven`'s `SentryClient`.